qlik-oss/enigma.js/docs/qix/session.md

 ### `notification` event

-Notification events are sent by the [Qlik Sense Proxy Service (QPS)](https://help.qlik.com/en-US/sense-developer/Subsystems/ProxyServiceAPI/Content/ProxyServiceAPI/ProxyServiceAPI-Msgs-Proxy-Clients.htm).
+Notification events are sent when a JSONRPC notification is sent to enigma.js.
+These can be sent by for example [Qlik Sense Proxy Service (QPS)](https://help.qlik.com/en-US/sense-developer/Subsystems/ProxyServiceAPI/Content/ProxyServiceAPI/ProxyServiceAPI-Msgs-Proxy-Clients.htm).

-**Note:** Notification events are triggered by the Proxy and are thus only available on Qlik Sense Enterprise.

 A client can register event listeners in one of two ways: